 Under the No Action alternative some vectors that potentially introduce and spread noxious weeds would remain present therefor the project area would still meet the criteria for a "High" risk rating if there was no action.
 Annual treatment of known sites in the project area would still occur as funding allows.
-Treatment of high priority noxious weed sites and infested road corridors in the project area would still occur annually (as funding allows) to reduce the spread and persistence of noxious weeds in the area.
-Under the Proposed Action alternative noxious weeds in the project area and vicinity of proposed project activities would be targeted for priority pre-treatment in 2014 and post-treatment thereafter.
-Implementation of PDCs and BMPs is intended to reduce the High Risk of introducing and spreading noxious weeds via proposed project activities.
+Treatment of high priority noxious weed sites and infested road corridors in the project area would still occur annually (as funding allows) to reduce the spread and persistence of noxious weeds in the project area.